You’ll find Peppa Pig World tucked away in the beautiful location of The New Forest in Hampshire.

 The theme park is home to fun rides, an indoor play zone, a muddy puddles water splash park and much, much more.
 And of course, lifesize Peppa and George are bound to make an appearance themselves!

 If you're looking for a toddler day out idea, then we definitely recommend a trip to Peppa Pig World.
 Here is all the information you need to really make the most of your day out:

 When is Peppa Pig World open?

 December rates are £28.75 for adults & children from 3+, £22.75 for toddlers and only £6.00 for babies under 12 months!
-These tickets permit entry to theme park and Santa's Grotto, and babies recieve a free gift on entry.
+These tickets permit entry to a theme park and Santa's Grotto, and babies receive a free gift on entry.